Carteolol eye drops are used to control increased pressure within your eye (glaucoma).

 |Available as||Eye drops|

 In chronic open-angle glaucoma there is damage to the optic nerve at the back of your eye.
 It is usually caused by an increase in pressure within your eye.
 Carteolol eye drops work by lowering the pressure in your eye.
-They do this by reducing the amount of fluid that you make that fills the front part of your eye (called aqueous humour).
+They do this by reducing the amount of fluid your body makes to fill the front part of your eye (called aqueous humour).
 By reducing the amount of fluid produced, it reduces the pressure within your eye.

 Before using carteolol eye drops